Notice: This post will be highly philosophical. Hopefully, I can inspire someone.

-Even in the weekends he’s working with renovation of the house.
+Even at the weekends he’s working with the renovation of the house.
 For 2 years.
 That means he works in order to pay down a mortgage for a house he barely lives in.
 And when the renovation is finished in 2 years, he has an even higher mortgage because of the loan for the renovation.

 Is there any other people as well that think this is the wrong way to go?

 But what would happen if everybody wanted less?
-What if I gave you the brand new IPhone X, but you replied: “Thank you, but I’m doing good with my old iPhone 5”.
+What if I gave you the brand new iPhone X, but you replied: “Thank you, but I’m doing good with my old iPhone 5”.
 Or if I gave you a Louis Vuitton bag, but you rejected it because you are happy with the bag you have.